Paperless Logo GPaperless Logo GP-Icon pngPaperless Logo G

 UK regulations and compliance

-Control of Asbestos Regulations 2012 - requires identification and management of asbestos
+The Control of Asbestos Regulations 2012 - establishes the principal asbestos duties in Great Britain.

 Practical controls that make the difference